Sarah-okolo/FEM-rest-countries-api-with-color-theme-switcher/README.md

 - Initialized git repo and pushed project to GitHub.
 - Deployed project to live site in Netlify.
 - Created general styles for the app.
-- Created and styled the Countries home page.
+- Created and styled the countries home page.
-- Fetched and rendered the countries' data.
+- Fetched and rendered the JSON data for the countries.
 - Implemented lazy loading for the countries on the home page.
 - Created the countries search and filter feature.
 - Created the countries details page.
 - Implemented routing for each country from the home page to the details page.
+- Made the app responsive by building out the mobile design.
 - Created the app's light/dark theme toggle.

 ### Built with